Abbott says agreement reached to reopen baby formula plant

-WASHINGTON (AP) — Infant formula maker Abbott says it's reached an agreement with U.S. health officials to restart production at its largest domestic factory, a key step toward easing a nationwide shortage tied to the plant’s shutdown earlier this year.
+WASHINGTON (AP) — Baby formula maker Abbott said Monday it has reached an agreement with U.S. health regulators to restart production at its largest domestic factory, though it will be well over a month before any new products ship from the site to help alleviate the national shortage facing parents.

-Abbott did not immediately detail the terms of the agreement reached with the Food and Drug Administration, which has been investigating safety problems at the Sturgis, Michigan, facility.
-The consent decree is a binding legal agreement between the company and the federal government.
+Abbott did not immediately detail the terms of the agreement with the Food and Drug Administration, which has been investigating safety concerns at the Sturgis, Michigan, plant since early this year.
+The consent decree amounts to a legally binding agreement between the FDA and the company on steps needed to reopen the factory.

+An FDA spokeswoman did not immediately respond to a request for comment on the announcement Monday evening.

-After production resumes, Abbott has said it will take at least eight weeks to begin shipping new product to stores.
+After production resumes, Abbott said it will take between six-to-eight weeks before new products begin arriving in stores.
+The company didn’t set a timeline to restart production.

-The Biden administration has come under intense pressure over the last week to do more to ease the shortage of formula that has forced parents of infants to go to significant lengths to feed their children.
+The FDA is expected to announce additional steps Monday to allow more foreign imports into the U.S. to address the supply problems.
+It comes as the administration of President Joe Biden faces intense pressure to do more to ease the shortage that has left many parents hunting for formula online or at food banks.

-Abbott’s plant came under scrutiny earlier this year after four infants became sick with bacterial infections after consuming powdered formula from the Michigan factory.
+Abbott’s plant came under scrutiny early this year after the FDA began investigating four bacterial infections among infants who consumed powdered formula from the plant.
 Two of the babies died.

-The FDA warned families against making their own baby formula because it has 30 distinct constituents that have to be in the right amount, otherwise the formula can possibly be dangerous to consume.

-Abbott’s voluntary recall was triggered by four illnesses reported in babies who had consumed powdered formula from the Michigan plant.
-All four infants were hospitalized with a rare type of bacterial infection and two died.
+Outrage over the issue has quickly snowballed and handed Republicans a fresh talking point to use against Biden ahead of November’s midterm elections.

-Abbott is one of just four companies that produce roughly 90% of U.S. formula, so its shutdown squeezed already tight supplies.
+Abbott is one of just four companies that produce roughly 90% of U.S. formula, and its brands account for nearly half that market.

 After a six-week inspection, FDA investigators published a list of problems in March, including lax safety and sanitary standards and a history of bacterial contamination in several parts of the plant.